flux-framework/flux-docs/adminguide.rst

     in this guide may change with regularity.

-    This document is in DRAFT form and currently applies to flux-core version 0.26.0.
+    This document is in DRAFT form and currently applies to flux-core version 0.29.0.

 .. warning::
-    0.26.0 limitation: system instance size should not exceed 256 nodes.

-    0.26.0 limitation: node failure detection is minimal in this release.
+    0.29.0 limitation: the flux system instance is primarily tested on a 128 node cluster.

-    Avoid powering off nodes that are running Flux without following the recommended shutdown procedure below.
+    0.29.0 limitation: Avoid powering off nodes that are running Flux without following the recommended shutdown procedure below.
 Cluster nodes that may require service or have connectivity issues should be omitted from the Flux configuration for now.

 .. _installation: